-Ms. Lempert holds the CPA/CA designation and became a Fellow in 2016.
+- Ms. Lempert holds the CPA/CA designation and became a Fellow in 2016.
 She holds a Bachelor of Commerce (Accounting and Entrepreneurship) degree from McGill University a Diploma of Accounting from Concordia University.
 Ms. Lempert, is a Partner and the leader of MNP's Public Companies practice as well as its Real Estate Services group in Montréal.
 She works with a number of private companies and public issuers that require specialized expertise in complex standards in financial reporting.
-Ms. Lempert is a contributing author for Chartered Professional Accountants of Canada, CCH Wolters-Kluwer, a course instructor for the Order of Chartered Professional Accountants of Quebec and the Institute of Chartered Professional Accountants of Ontario.
+Ms. Lempert is a contributing author for Chartered Professional Accountants of Canada, CCH Wolters-Kluwer, a course instructor for the Order of Chartered Professional Accountants of Quebec and the Institute of Chartered Professional Accountants of Ontario. - Mr. Cohen graduated from Ecole Centrale de Paris.
+Mr. Cohen is the Chairman of Hoche Partners Group of Companies, an international investment bank focused on providing advisory, structured financing, private equity and real estate services to family offices and medium sized companies.
+Mr. Cohen also sits on the board of Société Centrale des Bois et Scieries de la Manche (SCBSM), a real estate investment trust listed on NYSE Euronext Paris, as well as Crosswood and Foncière Volta, two French listed NYSE Euronext Paris investment companies. - Mr. Lagopoulos holds a Bachelor of Commerce degree from the University of Toronto and is a Chartered Accountant.
+He has attended advanced programs in business at McGill University and the University of Pennsylvania Wharton School of Business.
+He has been twice recognized with Life Time Achievement Awards for his work internationally in banking and wealth management.
+He acquired further audit committee experience in his roles as Deputy Chairman of RBC Wealth Management and as CEO and Head of RBC International Wealth Management.